Home > Community > Emergency Planning & CCTV > Cross-channel traffic disruption

 However, Dover District Council works closely with the community to understand the impact on residents and businesses when the town is affected by disruptive periods.

-The Council has fed this back to the Kent and Medway Resilience Forum (KMRF), which is a partnership of organisations, including DDC, working to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.
+The Council fed this back to the Kent and Medway Resilience Forum (KMRF), which is a partnership of organisations, including DDC, working to improve resilience and ensure a co-ordinated response to emergencies that affect communities in the county.

-Read the letter from KMRF here »
+Read the latest KMRF letter here

-Other useful links and local contacts
+Useful links and local contacts

-In the event of disruption in the town, here are links to local services should you need to check if there are any changes.
+In the event of traffic disruption in the town, here are links to local services should you need to check if there are any changes.

 Traffic